There has never been a better time to be a student in Vermont.

 Learn more about these programs here.

-Castleton University, the Community College of Vermont, Northern Vermont University, and Vermont Technical College are offering new scholarships, free tuition, and other financial aid opportunities for Vermont students.
+Community College of Vermont is offering new scholarships, reduced tuition, and other financial aid opportunities for Vermont students.
 Below is a snapshot of each program.
-More information can be found here and college-specific details at the links above.

 Free tuition is a big deal.

-Who: Vermont students enrolled at Community College of Vermont with a family income of $75,000 or less (up from $50,000 last year!).
+Who: Vermont students enrolled at Community College of Vermont with a family income of $75,000 or less.

 What: 802 Opportunity is program from VSAC that provides free tuition and the $100 administration fee to CCV for eligible students.

 - Complete a FAFSA and the Vermont grant application through VSAC.